mor-absa-loum/morpheus/README.md

 and Σ than lambda, beta and Sigma - and also more importantly because it works well :)
 ...However CRAN demands ASCII files - therefore the presence of to-cran.sh script.

+Warning: tests won't run well on the non-UTF8 package.
+Run ./to-cran.sh and then inside pkg-cran call devtools::test().

 ## Example

 Install the package, then ?multiRun is a possible starting point.